Pre-briefing

 1. SCENARIO

+The Special Rapporteur of the Human Rights Council on the human rights of migrants has been requested to examine ways and means to overcome the obstacles existing to the full and effective protection of the human rights of migrants, including obstacles and difficulties for the return of migrants who are undocumented or in an irregular situation.
 The Human Rights Council requested the Special Rapporteur to include in annual reports "a chapter on the impact of legislation and the measures adopted by some States that restrict the human rights and fundamental freedoms of migrants.
 By note verbale sent on 8 and 9 September 2006, the Special Rapporteur submitted a questionnaire to all United Nations Member States, which addressed questions relating to five main themes: border control and measures to reduce/address irregular migration; expulsion; conditions for admission/stay; rights of migrants and the protection of migrants.

 On 20 March 2007, the Special Rapporteur presented his report based on the responses he received to the questionnaire.
 Due to the limited number of responses, there was a need to continue the study of the Special Rapporteur, and the Human Rights Council decided to hold a meeting on 24 January 2008 to discuss the issue further.
 At the meeting on 24 January, MemberStates – and Observers – will be asked to comment on and agree a draft resolution to extend the mandate of the Special Rapporteur and call for Member States to give a particular focus to certain issues.